List of Mighty Morphin Power Rangers characters: Master Vile

 Master Vile (voiced by Simon Prescott) was the father of Rita Repulsa and Rito Revolto and was based on the character Yōkai Daimaō, the ultimate antagonist in Kakuranger.
 He was a tall demon-like being with large ear-like appendages and wore a dark cloak that had snakes seen emerging from it and wielded a magic wand.
 His home planet is called Gamma Vile, which was in the M51 galaxy.
-His personality is that of a crochety old man.
-He's a very cunning villain overall, but is very comical.
+While Vile is calculating and straight to the point, he also has the personality of a crotchety old man, and is shown to be a protective albeit disapproving father and very comical.
 He also appears to be something of a coward.
 Master Vile and Lord Zedd have an obvious dislike for each other.
 This is evident when he found out Rita married Zedd and was very furious with her for it.
 The angry Master Vile yelled at her for being an idiot in marrying him and pointing out that she could've found someone else much better.
 Zedd was offended and called him out for the whole thing.
 He pointed out that at least he has the Falcon Zord and Ninjor, much to Master Vile's disbelief.

 Master Vile arrived on the moon in search of the legendary Zeo Crystal during the third season of Mighty Morphin Power Rangers.
 He very nearly succeeded with the aid of an energy-draining monster he created and called the Blue Globber.
 After capturing Ninjor, the Crystal and the Rangers' Zords, Vile decided to throw an "End of the World Party" in the Angel Grove Youth Center before he would use the Zeo crystal to destroy the earth.
 However, Vile throwing his party gave the rangers the time and opportunity to locate and retrieve their Zords.
 Vile grew to giant size after Ninjor regained his energy and joined the Rangers in their battle against the Globber.
 Although his monster was destroyed, Vile survived the finishing attacks of both the Shogun and Ninja Megafalconzord, and still managed to retreat despite not appearing to be that badly hurt.
 On his retreat to the moon, he considered the failure nothing more than a minor setback and decided to stay.